Tempo logotype

 • Jira-native by design – Tempo doesn't ask teams to move execution to a new tool.

-• Portfolio governance through Tempo Structure PPM in the Tempo SPM suite, with custom hierarchies across projects and programs.
+• Portfolio governance through Structure PPM in the Tempo SPM suite, with custom hierarchies across projects and programs.

-• AI grounded in Jira reality – named Rovo agents (Timesheets Worklog Assistant, Structure View Builder, Custom Charts Assistant, and more) work on the same issues that drive portfolio and capacity views.
+• AI grounded in Jira reality – Rovo agents (Timesheets Worklog Assistant, Structure View Builder, Custom Charts Assistant, and more) work on the same issues that drive portfolio and capacity views.

 Ideal customer for each tool